sumeet15n/website-delivery-with-CloudFront/README.md

 ## Introducing this Project!

-In this project, I set up the presentation layer of a three-tier web app.
+In this project, I set up the presentation tier of a three-tier web app.

 ### Services Used